cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 Given an integer n, return all distinct solutions to the n-queens puzzle.
 You may return the answer in any order.

-Each solution contains a distinct board configuration of the n-queens' placement, where 'Q' and '.' both indicate a queen and an empty space, respectively.
+Each solution contains a distinct board configuration of the n-queens placement, where 'Q' and '.' both indicate a queen and an empty space, respectively.

 ```java